drxeno02/AIOMiner/README.md

  - Test all pools before you add them
  - Unlimited pool support
  - JSON based pool list that can easily be shared between miners (or pools to recommend a download)
+ - AMD/NVIDIA Supported
+ - Adjust if you want to reboot and after how long
+ - Now you can put in advanced settings if mine are not ideal
+ - Added the ability to add new coins quickly so you don't need to re-install
+ - Added a quick mine ability in the help section

 ## Getting Started